general.skipToContentLink general.skipToSearch general.skipToNavigation

 Renewable energy

 The brand BÄR applies the same climate protection standards in India as at its site back home in Germany.
 Both in India and in Germany, we source more than 60% of the energy we use from renewables.
-What’s more, our workshop in Ambur (IN) has its own treatment plant for service water, which minimises water consumption.
+A wastewater treatment plant in Ambur (India) provides an impressive 16,000 liters of groundwater per day.
+This plant also saves energy, as there is no need to pump water from the well.
+The absence of harmful chemicals in gardening eliminates soil pollution.
 In 2020, we also succeeded in saving 81.78 tonnes of CO2, which is equivalent to travelling about 400,000 km – or ten times around the world – in a medium-sized petrol car.

 Quality lasts